-It is a medicine that should only be used to provide short-term relief from constipation.
+It is a medicine that should only provide short-term relief from constipation.

-If you are still constipated after using bisacodyl for five days, you should consult your doctor.
+Consult your doctor if you are still constipated after using bisacodyl for five days.

-Constipation can be caused by a poor diet, not drinking enough water and not going to the bathroom as soon as you consider it necessary.
-Pregnancy, lack of exercise or movement (such as being sick in bed) and some medications, including some pain killers, can also cause constipation.
+Constipation can be caused by a poor diet, not drinking enough water, and not going to the bathroom as soon as you consider it necessary.
+Pregnancy, lack of exercise or movement (such as being sick in bed), and some medications, including painkillers, can also cause constipation.

-However, many people take laxatives when they do not need them because they think they are constipated unless they go to the bathroom every day.
+However, many people take laxatives when they do not need them because they think they are constipated unless they go to the bathroom daily.
 This is not the case.

-A useful definition of constipation is going to the bathroom less often than is normal for you, and passing hard stools (stools) when you go.
+A proper definition of constipation is going to the bathroom less often than is normal for you and passing hard stools (stools).

 Bisacodyl works by stimulating your bowel muscles to move stool through your body.
 This helps you go to the bathroom.
 The tablets usually have an effect within 10-12 hours.

-Suppositories will take between 10 and 60 minutes to work, but usually have their effect in 30 minutes.
-Bisacodyl preparations are available to buy without prescription in pharmacies and other outlets.
+Suppositories will take between 10 and 60 minutes to work but usually have their effect in 30 minutes.
+Bisacodyl preparations are available without a prescription in pharmacies and other outlets.

-To make sure this is the right treatment for you, seek the advice of a doctor or pharmacist before you start using the medication if any of the following conditions apply:
+To make sure this is the proper treatment for you, seek the advice of a doctor or pharmacist before you start using the medication if any of the following conditions apply:

 - If you are pregnant, trying to have a baby or breastfeeding.
-This is because, while waiting or feeding a baby, you should only take medications on the recommendation of a doctor.
+You should only take medicines while waiting or feeding a baby on a doctor’s recommendation.

-- If it is for a child under 10 years old.
-This is because bisacodyl should only be given to children on the recommendation of a doctor or health professional.
+- If it is for a child under ten years old.
+This is because bisacodyl should only be given to children on the advice of a doctor or health professional.